MarceloMassarente/apify-linkedin-profile-search/README.md

 ## LinkedIn Profile Search Mass scraper

-Our powerful tool helps you search LinkedIn Profiles by name and filter by companies, locations without compromising security or violating platform policies.
+Our powerful tool helps you search all LinkedIn Profiles and filter by companies, job titles, locations and more without compromising security or violating platform policies.

 ### Key Benefits

 - No cookies or account required: Access profile data without sharing cookies or risking account restrictions
-- Low pricing: $4 per 1k profiles.
 - Fast response times deliver data in seconds 🚀
 - No caching, fresh data.
-- Concurrency: each actor works scraping 6 profiles at a time.

 ## How It Works

+1. Choose Profile Scraper Mode

+- Short ($3 per 1000) will outputs full name, profile URL, summary, location, current positions.
+- Full ($7 per 1000) will output full profile data including complete work experience, education, skills, and more.

+2. Provide any combination of the following search parameters to find LinkedIn profiles:

-- (required) List of names to search. (e.g., `John Doe`, `Jane Smith`)
+- List of general search queries (approximate search). (e.g., `Founder`, `Marketing Manager`, `John Doe`)
+- List of current Job titles (exact search) (e.g., `Marketing Manager`, `Data Scientist`)
+- List of past Job titles (exact search) (e.g., `Marketing Manager`, `Data Scientist`)
-- (optionally) List of locations where they currently live (e.g., `New York`, `San Francisco`, `London`)
+- List of locations where they currently live (e.g., `New York`, `San Francisco`, `London`)
-- (optionally) List of LinkedIn Company URLs where they currently work (e.g., `google`, `meta`, `amazon`)
+- List of LinkedIn Company URLs where they currently work (e.g., `google`, `meta`, `amazon`)
+- List of LinkedIn Company URLs where they previously worked (e.g., `google`, `meta`, `amazon`)
-- (optionally) List of LinkedIn School URLs where they studied (e.g., `stanford-university`, `MIT`)
+- List of LinkedIn School URLs where they studied (e.g., `stanford-university`, `MIT`)

 Other params (optionally):

-- `maxItems` - Maximum number of profiles to scrape per each search query.
-If you set to 0, it will scrape all available pages or up to 100 pages per search query.
+- `maxItems` - Maximum number of profiles to scrape for all queries.
+If you set to 0, it will scrape all available items or up to 2500 items per search query (LinkedIn doesn't allow to extract more than 2500 per one query).

-**Right now it works for searches by name**.
-**If you want to search by a job title or other query**, it will find a small number of profiles, due to LinkedIn requires having common connections in order to expose profile URLs in the profile search, so scraper will get mostly anonymous "LinkedIn Member" in the search.
-It's possible to solve the issue, please let us know if you want us to add search by job title feature.

 ### Data You'll Receive